 Directions: Determine whether the Additional Coverage - Collapse would apply in the following scenario.
 Explain your answer.

 A roof was constructed of defective material.
-During a heavy rainstorm, the roof collapsed abruptly due to the weight of the rain that had collected on it. abraptly due to the weight of the fair that had conceted of he.
+During a heavy rainstorm, the roof collapsed abruptly due to the weight of the rain that had collected on it.

 Section 2: Self-Quiz